BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/spi_flash.md

 it makes it possible to run much larger programs, and all the RAM is available for our data.
 However there is a price to pay: it is much slower than the RAM.

+Before starting, there is something important to know (that made me bang my head against the wall !).
+By default, on some devices (e.g., IceBreaker), on FPGA startup, the SPI Flash will go into "Deep Power Down" mode right after the FPGA has loaded its configuration from it.
+For this reason _it will ignore any command you send to it !_.
+There are two ways to wake it up:
+- send the wake up command `$AB` to it, which is the only one it will respond to in deep power mode (thank you @mecrisp), or
+- (simpler) use the `-s` option for `icepack` that puts a marker in the bitstream indicating that the SPI Flash should stay awake (thank you @at91rm9200).
+This is the option I'm using (in the `BOARDS/xxx.mk` makefiles).

 There are four versions (from slowest to fastest).
 They are implemented in [this file](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/RTL/DEVICES/MappedSPIFlash.v).